Sayfullah-Saied/Windows-Server-Projects/1-Windows-Server-Installation&configuration/7-DNS-Server.md

 3. Adding Static DNS Records:<br>
 We will manually create the required DNS records:<br>

-A Record for the Domain Controller (DC)
+A Record for the Domain Controller (DC) <br>
-Add the DC’s IP address as a static host (A) record.
+Add the DC’s IP address as a static host (A) record.<br>

-A Record for the Client Machine
+A Record for the Client Machine<br>
-Add the client device’s IP address as a static host (A) record.
+Add the client device’s IP address as a static host (A) record.<br>

-While creating each A record, ensure the “Create associated PTR record” option is selected.
+While creating each A record, ensure the “Create associated PTR record” option is selected.<br>
 This automatically generates the corresponding reverse lookup (PTR) entries and creates the reverse lookup zone if it does not already exist.<br>

 4. Configuring DNS Forwarders:<br>
-To improve external name resolution performance and reliability, configure DNS forwarders:
+To improve external name resolution performance and reliability, configure DNS forwarders:<br>
-Add Google Public DNS servers:
+Add Google Public DNS servers:<br>
-8.8.8.8
+8.8.8.8<br>
-8.8.4.4
+8.8.4.4<br>

 These forwarders will handle queries for domains not hosted internally.